Rub-a-Dab-Dub/whspr_stellar/README.md

 ### 3. Make Changes

-- Follow existing code style (ESLint/Prettier for TS, Solidity formatting for contracts)
+- Follow existing code style (ESLint/Prettier for TS, Rust formatting for Soroban contracts)
 - Write tests for new features
 - Update documentation if needed